XKCP/XKCP/usage-example.md

 </details>

 ## KangarooTwelve
-`KangarooTwelve`, or `K12`, is a family of XOFs, based on the `TurboSHAKE128`, hence it also uses the `Keccak-p[1600, 12]` permutation.
+`KangarooTwelve` is a family of XOFs, `KT128` and `KT256`, based on `TurboSHAKE128` and `TurboSHAKE256`, respectively, hence using the `Keccak-p[1600, 12]` permutation.
 On high-end platforms, it can exploit a high degree of parallelism, whether using multiple cores or the SIMD instruction set of modern processors.

-We will give 2 examples of using the `KangarooTwelve` function, one for the simple usage, with single input single output, then a more advanced example, with chunked input/output.
+We will give 2 examples of using the `KT128` function, one for the simple usage, with single input single output, then a more advanced example, with chunked input/output.

 <details open>
 <summary>Simple usage</summary>